 Students may also pursue a Bachelor of Arts in Studio Arts with a K-12 Certification.

-The Department of Art & Art History is accredited through the 2021-22 academic year by the National Association of Schools of Art and Design (NASAD).
+As a unit within CFAM's School of the Arts, Art & Art History is accredited through the 2021-22 academic year by the National Association of Schools of Art and Design (NASAD).